JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 [//]: # (title: Embeddable Content)

-You can embed marketplace content onto your web-site.
-Currently, the next embeddable content is available:
+You can embed Marketplace content onto your website.
+Currently, the following embeddable content is available:

- - Plugin Card
+ - Plugin Card,
- - Install to IDE button
+ - Install to IDE button.

 **How to**
-Go to the plugin dashboard embeddable content section.
-Choose the **distribution type**.
-Include this content on your web-site.
-If you're not a plugin author and you don't have permissions to edit plugin, use the codes in the section below.
+1. Go to the plugin dashboard embeddable content section.
+2. Choose the **distribution type**.
+3. Include this content on your website.
+4. If you're not a plugin author and don't have permission to edit the plugin, use the codes in the section below.
 **Distribution type**
-There are two possible embeddable distribution.
+There are two possible embeddable distributions:
- - `iframe`
+ - `iframe`,
- - `<script>`
+ - `script`.

-We recommend using the `script` distribution type because it handles the `Content Security Policy` limitations such as redirecting to the Marketplace page.
+We recommend using the `script` distribution type because it handles the `Content Security Policy` limitations, such as redirecting to the Marketplace page.

 **Including script**
 In order to include the script copy the `script` code on the page or use the following snippet
 ```html
 <script src="https://plugins.jetbrains.com/assets/scripts/mp-widget.js"></script>
 ```
 After including the script on the page, the global variable `MarketplaceWidget` should be available on your page.
-To setup the widget you need to call the function `setupMarketplaceWidget` and provide it with the arguments below
+To set up the widget you need to call the function `setupMarketplaceWidget` and provide it with the arguments below:

- - `@param type` - `card` or `install`
+ - `@param type` - `card` or `install`,
- - `@param id`     - plugin id
+ - `@param id`   - plugin id,
  - `@param root` - the root container.
-Can be a valid `CSS Query` or `HTMLElement`
+Can be a valid `CSS Query` or `HTMLElement`.

 ```html
 <script src="https://plugins.jetbrains.com/assets/scripts/mp-widget.js"></script>